Sumit-Kumar-Paul/CloneWeb/README.md

 # CloneWeb
-I try to clone a asic webpage
+I try to clone a basic webpage